ReallySecureShell/PapersPlease/README.md

 The tool also comes with the ability to mass print documents from either a single printer or all printers on a network by abusing HPs JetDirect protocol found on port 9100.

-Notice that the program will stop you from connecting to known government external IP addresses.
-While not blocking all of them, it is there to stop skiddies from accidentally (or purposefully) scanning government addresses… as that would be bad.

-Also note that while exploiting a network range, you will only be able to specify a private IP address.
-As I’m not going to be responsible for some kid taking every port-forwarded printer down on the Internet, as funny as that would be.

 ## How It Works

 While the inner workings are more complicated, the exploit in its purest form is as follows: